History of Gujarat

-Later in the 18th century, Gujarat came under control of the Maratha Empire who dominated the politics of India.
+Later in the 18th century, parts of Gujarat came under control of the Baroda State, a kingdom within the Maratha Confederacy.
 The British East India Company wrested control of much of Gujarat from the Marathas during the Second Anglo-Maratha War.
-Many local rulers, notably the Gaekwads of Baroda, made a separate peace with the British and acknowledged British sovereignty in return for retaining local self-rule.
+Many local rulers, including the Gaekwads of Baroda, made peace with the British and acknowledged British sovereignty in return for retaining local self-rule.
 Gujarat was placed under the political authority of the Bombay Presidency, with the exception of Baroda state, which had a direct relationship with the Governor-General of India.
-From 1818 to 1947, most of present-day Gujarat, including Kathiawar, Kutch, and northern and eastern Gujarat were divided into hundreds of princely states, but several districts in central and southern Gujarat were ruled directly by British officials.
-Mahatma Gandhi, considered India's "father of the nation", was a Gujarati who led the Indian Independence Movement against the British colonial rule.
+From 1818 to 1947, most of present-day Gujarat, including Kathiawar, Kutch, and northern and eastern Gujarat were divided into hundreds of princely states, but several districts in central and southern Gujarat were ruled directly by the Bombay Presidency.
+Mahatma Gandhi, considered India's "father of the nation", was a Gujarati who led the Indian Independence Movement against British rule.

 Gujarat was formed by splitting Bombay state in 1960 on linguistic lines.
-From 1960 to 1995, Indian National Congress retained power in Gujarat Legislative Assembly while other political parties ruled for incomplete terms in the 1970s and 1990.
-Bharatiya Janata Party has been in the power since 1998.
+From 1960 to 1995, the Indian National Congress retained power in the Gujarat Legislative Assembly while other political parties ruled for incomplete terms in the 1970s and 1990.
+The Bharatiya Janata Party has been in power since 1998.

-Stone Age (before 4000 BCE)
+Early history (before 4000 BCE)

 The cultural history of Gujarat begins from the Middle Pleistocene.
 The lands of Gujarat has been continuously inhabited from the Lower Paleolithic (c.
 200,000 BP) period.
-Several sites of stone age are discovered in riverbeds of Sabarmati, Mahi river and lower Narmada rivers of Gujarat.
+Several sites of Stone Age are discovered in riverbeds of Sabarmati, Mahi River and lower Narmada rivers of Gujarat.

 The Middle Paleolithic sites are found from Kutch, Jamnagar, Panchmahals, Hiran valley in Saurashtra and Vapi and Lavacha of Valsad district.
 The Upper Paleolithic period sites from Visadi, Panchmahals, Bhamaria, Kantali, Palanpur and Vavri are also explored.
 The Middle (c.45,000–25,000 BP) and Late Palaeolithic artifacts include hand-axes, cleavers, chopping tools, borers, points, and scrapers.
-The sites in Kutch and Bhadar riverbeds in Saurashtra has also yielded stone age tools.
+The sites in Kutch and Bhadar riverbeds in Saurashtra has also yielded Stone Age tools.
 Bhandarpur near Orsang valley is rich in Palaeolithic tools.
 Some of other such sites are Hirpura, Derol, Kapadvanj, Langhnaj and Shamlaji.

 More than 700 sites are located in Gujarat which indicate Mesolithic/Microlithic using communities dated to 7000 BC to 2000 BCE divided in Pre-Chalcolithic and Chalcolithic period.
 Some Mesolithic sites include Langhnaj, Kanewal, Tarsang, Dhansura, Loteshwar, Santhli, Datrana, Moti Pipli and Ambakut.
 The people of the Mesolithic period were nomadic hunter-gathers with some managing the herds of sheep-goat and cattle.
 Neolithic tools are found at Langhnaj in north Gujarat.